Lazlo COS Pathfinder

 Natural Healing: under the D20 RAW natural healing is simply too good and allows characters with severed limbs to bounce back to full health after 2 or 3 days of rest.
 This is not the case under the LCM Ruleset.

 It is generally assumed that healing magic is being used at the time of the injury to avoid long term effects.
 When used after the fact a person’s life may be spared, but permanent maiming and ability damage which resulted from a severed limb or a blinded eye would still remain.
 Additional limitations may also be appropriate such as reduced movement rates, ranged attack penalties (in the case of a lost eye), etc. For such permanent injuries stat damage and reduced max HP would be expected.
+Ability score damage (such as a ghost attack) is healable through normal rest.

 Massive Damage Threshold and Results